nanadjei/mobiforte/README.md

 ```bash
 Nanadjei2\Mobiforte\Mobiforte\MobiforteServiceProvider::class,
 ```
-And the facade of the package to this package to the $aliase array.
+And the facade of the package to the $aliases array.

 ```bash
 'MobiforteSms' => Nanadjei2\Mobiforte\Facades\MobiforteSms::class